Bridging factor and sparse models: Setup and Method

-\begin{Ex}[Asset Pricing Models] Suppose $Y_{it}$ is the return of an asset $i$ at time $t$ and let $\b X_{it}:=\b X_t$ be a set of $k$ observable risk factors, such as the market returns and or Fama-French factors \citep{eFkF1993,eFkF2015}. $\b F_t$ can be a set of additional, non observable, risk factors.
-Several asset pricing models, such as the Capital Asset Pricing Model (CAPM) of the Arbitrage Pricing Theory (APT) model, are nested into this general framework. \end{Ex}
+\begin{Ex}[Asset Pricing Models] Suppose $Y_{i,t}$ is the return of an asset $i$ at time $t$ and let $\b X_{i,t}:=\b X_t$ be a set of $k$ observable common risk factors, such as the market returns or Fama-French factors \citep{eFkF1993,eFkF2015}. $\b F_t$ can be a set of additional, non-observable risk factors.
+Several asset pricing models, such as the Capital Asset Pricing Model (CAPM) or the Arbitrage Pricing Theory (APT) model, are nested into this general framework.
+The idiosyncratic terms, $U_{i,t}$, can be non-trivially correlated across assets, representing links among firms that are not captured by the common factor structure.
+In this case, we may be interested in estimating a regression where $\b W_{i,t}=\b U_{-i,t}$ such that:

+The coefficients $\b \theta_i$ represent the links among firms after controlling for the factors.
+The structures of the covariance and partial covariance matrix of $\b U_t=\left(U_{1,t},\ldots,U_{n,t}\right)'$ also shed light on these potential links. \end{Ex}